grpc/proposal/L46-core-tls-credential-API.md

 1. [A69: Crl Providers](https://github.com/grpc/proposal/pull/382)

 ## Proposal
+Until recently, C-Core needed to be written in C89, then we had C++ wrappers of those APIs in `grpcpp`.
+Requirements have changed such that we can use C++ directly in Core.
+The rest of this proposal is written as C++ that will be implemented in core, and simple aliases to everything will be written in the `grpcpp`.

 ### TLS Credentials and TLS Options
 This part of the proposal introduces the base options class, called `TlsCredentialsOptions`, that has a large set of options for configuring TLS connections.
 There are 2 derived classes of `TlsCredentialsOptions`, called `TlsChannelCredentialsOptions` and `TlsServerCredentialsOptions`, that users create and can use to build channel credentials or server credentials instances, respectively.
 The API for building these channel/server credentials instances are called `TlsCredentials`/`TlsServerCredentials` respectively.